For a 2,000 square foot space, most homes need a 50–60 pint dehumidifier under normal conditions.

 If those factors apply, lean toward the larger capacity.

-If you are still determining whether excess moisture is the issue, review the wet-side overview.
+If you are still determining whether excess moisture is the real issue, start with the too much moisture in your home overview.

 When to Size Up